microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/advancedsecurity.md

     ![Remove STORAGE_ID](images/ghas/Commit-token.png)

-    > Note: This step is necessary since the main branch is protected by a pull request pipeline
+>**Note:** This step is necessary since the main branch is protected by a pull request pipeline.

 1. Next, we need to update the build pipeline to add a variable.
 Click on Pipelines and click on eShoponWeb.

 10. Click on *Edit* to edit the pipeline.
 Change to the SecretFix branch.

     ![Remove STORAGE_ID](images/ghas/pipeline-secretfix.png)

-11. Click on Variables and click + New Variable.
+12. Click on Variables and click + New Variable.
 Enter STORAGE_ID for the name and paste the URL from Notepad into the value field.

     ![Add Value_storageid](images/ghas/Storage_id_value.png)

-12. Click Keep this value secret to hide the value, then click OK and Save.
+14. Click Keep this value secret to hide the value, then click OK and Save.
 Next, we need to edit the pipeline and add a new build task to replace the #{STORAGE_ID}# with the actual value.

-14. While still in edit mode, add the following task between the Checkout and Restore tasks, around line 15.
+15. While still in edit mode, add the following task between the Checkout and Restore tasks, around line 15.
 This will replace the #{STORAGE_ID}# with the actual value in the src/Web/Constants.cs file.
     ``` YAML

     - task: qetza.replacetokens.replacetokens-taskreplacetokens@5